formsandflows/PACo/Canvas components/PACo_DetailsList_C.md

 # PACo_DetailsList_C

-!!
-The current active version is version 2.2.
-This file is already here because on version 3.0 (or better: release 3.0) is currently actively worked on.

-This page is related to version: 3.0
+This documentation page is related to version: 3.0.0

 ![image](https://github.com/formsandflows/PACo/assets/35654198/f942a4d6-7f2b-4a41-9249-2da47aae3ba3)

-This PACo canvas component is responsive.

 Per details list item, up to 3 fields can be shown:
 * Title.